-Balance transfer cards may appeal to consumers because they often have a low introductory offer -- think zero percent APR -- for a set period of time.
+Balance transfer cards may appeal to consumers because they often have a low introductory offer — think 0 percent APR — for a set period of time.

 Banks, credit unions, peer-to-peer platforms and online lenders may issue personal loans.
 The interest rate on the loan may be lower than a credit card’s standard rate.
 Typically, you’ll pay back the loan in monthly installments over a period, often one to five years.

 But how can you know which option is best for your personal situation?
-Here are six questions to consider when comparing a balance transfer card to a personal loan.
+Here are six questions to consider when comparing a balance transfer vs. personal loan.

 1. What type of debts do I have?